seanbaxter/DirectXShaderCompiler/docs/CommandGuide/lit.rst

 DESCRIPTION
 -----------

-:program:`lit` is a portable tool for executing LLVM and Clang style test suites, summarizing their results, and providing indication of failures.
+:program:`lit` is a portable tool for executing LLVM37 and Clang style test suites, summarizing their results, and providing indication of failures.
 :program:`lit` is designed to be a lightweight testing tool with as simple a user interface as possible.